pqpq/beer-o-tron/rpi_setup.md

 ## Target

-A brand new Model 3 B, caller 'masher'.
+A brand new Model 3 B, caller `masher`.
+Your hostname may vary.

 On the RPi:

     sudo nano /etc/apt/sources.list
     # then uncomment the deb-src line
     sudo apt-get update